Ecclesiastical Architects & Surveyors Association

 a) A new Rule or an amendment to an existing Rule may be proposed by the General Committee of the Association, or by any twenty Members or Retired Members.

-b) Any new Rule or amendment to an existing Rule shall be submitted in the form of a motion for approval at a General Meeting or Special General Meeting, and must be circulated to members, Retired Members, Honorary Members, Honorary Life Members, Associates and Correspondents not less than fourteen days before the meeting.
+b) Any new Rule or amendment to an existing Rule shall be submitted in the form of a motion for approval at a General Meeting or Special General Meeting, and must be circulated to Full Members, Retired Members, Life Members Affiliate Members, Associate Members, Student Members, Honorary Members and Church Support Officer Members not less than fourteen days before the meeting.

 c) The new Rule or amended Rule will not become effective until after confirmation at an Annual General Meeting.